beyondessential/tupaia/packages/devops/README.md

 N.B.
 Ports listed are the current defaults, if you are experiencing issues, first investigate which port each is running on locally.
 A summary of defaults:

 - meditrak-server: 8090
 - meditrak-server postgres: 5432
-- tupaia-config-server: 8000
+- web-config-server: 8000
-- tupaia-config-server postgres: 5433
+- web-config-server postgres: 5433
-- tupaia-web: 8088
+- web-frontend: 8088
-- tupaia-web mobile: 8089
+- web-frontend mobile: 8089
-- tupaia-web exporter: 3001
+- web-frontend exporter: 3001
-- tupaia-admin: 3000
+- admin-panel: 3000

 ### Nginx

 Nginx is the web server/reverse proxy that all urls hit first, before being directed to their appropriate port on the machine.
-The config file should be kept up to date in this repository at `./configs/servers.conf`, and if any changes are made running the full deploy script (see below) or just `./scripts/deployment/configureNginx.sh` will copy them over to `/etc/nginx/conf.d/servers.conf` and restart nginx
+The config file should be kept up to date in this package at `./configs/servers.conf`, and if any changes are made running the full deploy script (see below) or just `./scripts/deployment/configureNginx.sh` will copy them over to `/etc/nginx/conf.d/servers.conf` and restart nginx

 ### Postgres

-PostgreSQL should be running on the machine, acting as the database for meditrak-server (db name `tupaia`) and tupaia-config-server (db name `tupaia-config-server`).
+PostgreSQL should be running on the machine, acting as the database for meditrak-server and web-config-server (db name for both is `tupaia`).
 Again, setup instructions are in `Set up server.md`

 ### PM2

 Server repositories are run using pm2 to ensure that if any exceptions cause node to crash, they will be restarted.
 However, we don't use `autostart`, so pm2 won't restart automatically on boot, as that should happen through the startup deploy script being run (see below)

 Some handy commands:

 - `pm2 list` - See processes running
 - `pm2 logs` - Tail the logs being spat out by all processes
 - `pm2 dash` - Tail logs with info about cpu, memory usage etc.
 - `pm2 restart meditrak-server` - Restart the `meditrak-server` process after changing something

 ## Deploying

-The script `./scripts/deployment/startup.sh` will run on reboot (or you can run it manually) to fetch and deploy the latest version of each repository on this server, based on the `Stage` tag of the ec2 instance, including getting the appropriate environment variables (see Environment variables section below).
+The script `./scripts/deployment/startup.sh` will run on reboot (or you can run it manually) to fetch and deploy the latest version of each package on this server, based on the `Stage` tag of the ec2 instance, including getting the appropriate environment variables (see Environment variables section below).

 If the stage tag is `production`, the `master` branch will be fetched and deployed to the production urls.